denred0/clever_labeling/README.md

 ## How it works
 1. You start labeling your data with Yolo_mark.
 2. CL train YOLOv5 on your labeled data so far.
-3. If mAP@:.5:.95 is more than 0.8 (you can set your value) after training then CL create bboxes for images that you did't label before the current moment.
+3. If mAP@:.5:.95 is more than 0.8 (you can set your value) after training then CL creates bboxes for images that you did't label before the current moment.
 4. If mAP@:.5:.95 is less than 0.8 than CL will wait for 20 minutes (you can set your value) and try again with data that you labeled so far.